June 6, 2022

-The United Nations International Day of Yoga is held annually on the 21st June, to tie in with the Summer Solstice.
-This year the theme is Yoga at Home and Yoga with Family and aims to raise awareness worldwide of the many benefits of practicing yoga.
-The theme focusses on encouraging people to stay motivated at home and how Yoga can be used to help with both our physical and mental wellbeing.
+The United Nations International Day of Yoga is held annually on the 21st of June.
+This year the theme is Yoga for Humanity, aiming to portray how yoga has served humanity in alleviating sufferings during Covid-19.
+It can, after all, be used to help with both our physical and mental wellbeing.

 Recognizing its universal appeal, on 11 December 2014, the United Nations proclaimed June 21st as the International Day of Yoga.
 The resolution was first introduced by Indian Prime Minister Narendra Modi in his address during the opening of the 69th session of the General Assembly, in which he said:

-Yoga and Mindfulness are two units that feature in Striver, our PE and wellbeing platform.
-While students are at home and school having a mix of online and blended learning, Yoga and mindfulness are great ways to promote positive mental health and they can be done indoors without any fancy equipment.
-We are giving schools free access to all our Yoga and mindfulness resources.
-The sessions are perfect for families and bubbles within school to do together to help everyone stay calm and relaxed.
+Yoga and mindfulness are two units that feature in Striver, our PE and wellbeing platform.
+They are great ways to promote positive mental health and they can be done indoors without any fancy equipment.

-We have also put together a Yoga playlist on our YouTube channel that gives a short overview of all the Yoga positions included in the resource pack and is great for teachers to use to demonstrate a range of Yoga positions.
+We have also put together a Yoga playlist on our YouTube channel that gives a short overview of all the Yoga positions included in the resource pack.

 But yoga is more than a physical activity.
 In the words of one of its most famous practitioners, the late B. K. S. Iyengar, “Yoga cultivates the ways of maintaining a balanced attitude in day-to-day life and endows skill in the performance of one’s actions.”